letusdo/webshop/README.md

 # Testing
-This is practice all git related stuffs.
+This is to practice all git related stuffs.
 # https://www.atlassian.com/git